Sarkosos/Depression-Timeline/README.md

-# Depression-Timeline
+# User-friendly drug search engine

 ***
+## What the search engine returns
  - Lethal Dose
  - Affective Dose
- - Primary Pharma
+ - Primary Pharma (desired effect)
- - Secondary Pharma
+ - Secondary Pharma (undesired effect)

- for any *antidepresant input*
+ And outputs a table of the above properties for each searched drug.